Lab 6: Text Adventure

 Also spend a little time to double check spelling and grammar.
 Without a word processor checking your writing, it is important to be careful.
 Pay particular note to:

-- Students often capitalize words in this lab that should not be capitalized.
-In particular, see when do you capitalize directions.
+In the past I’ve had people capitalize words in this lab that should not be capitalized.
+Incorrect capitalization of directions are common.
+See when do you capitalize directions.

 \n to add carriage returns in your descriptions so they don’t print all on